Philippe-Neveux/chat-my-doc-app/README.md

 # Chat My Doc App

 A modern Gradio-based chat application that leverages multiple AI models (Gemini and Mistral) through a unified gateway architecture.
-Chat with powerful AI models using a clean, intuitive web interface with conversation memory, streaming responses, and RAG (Retrieval Augmented Generation) capabilities.
+Chat with powerful AI models using a clean, intuitive web interface with conversation memory, streaming responses, and comprehensive RAG (Retrieval Augmented Generation) capabilities.

-In this application you can chat with the LLM to get review insights on fims which have been reviewed in IMDB web site.
-So you can get some recommandations or simply know what film are better than other ones regarding to their reviews.
+In this application you can chat with the LLM to get review insights on films which have been reviewed in IMDB web site.
+So you can get some recommendations or simply know what films are better than others regarding to their reviews.
+The app features dual chat modes: **Direct Chat** for general conversations and **RAG Chat** for movie-enhanced responses using a comprehensive IMDB reviews database.

 ![Python](https://img.shields.io/badge/python-3.12+-blue.svg)
 ![Gradio](https://img.shields.io/badge/gradio-5.42+-green.svg)